 DS Family Law is a reputable and well-established family law firm with offices in Perth, Midland and Mandurah.

-Practising exclusively in matters of family law, our family lawyers have years of experience in dealing with all issues arising from relationship breakdown, whether related to property settlement, parenting/child welfare or child support.
+Practising exclusively in matters of family law, our Perth-based family lawyers have years of experience in dealing with all issues arising from relationship breakdown, whether related to property settlement, parenting/child welfare or child support.

 We are fully aware of just how traumatic the circumstances surrounding the separation process can be.
-Our team of expert family lawyers is highly qualified to assist you with understanding your rights during separation and help you move on with your life in challenging times.
+Our team of expert family attorneys is highly qualified to assist you with understanding your rights during separation and help you move on with your life in challenging times.

 If you are contemplating separation or, indeed, have separated already, we cannot over-emphasise the importance of being aware of your rights and entitlements under family law.
 In fact, any delay in obtaining proper advice may have adverse and far-reaching consequences.